Ursynów: Democratic period

-The Centre for Advanced Materials and Technologies, one of the largest high tech research facilities in Poland, opened in 2016.
+The Advanced Materials and Technologies Centre, one of the largest high tech research facilities in Poland, opened in 2016.

 In 1990, following the administrative changes, the city districts, including Mokotów, were turned into municipalities.
 In 1994, its southwest portion was separated, forming the municipality of Warsaw-Ursynów.
 Służew was divided into two parts, with its majority remaining in Mokotów, and a smaller historical area to the south, being ceased to Ursynów, forming Stary Służew (Old Służew).
 Additionally, Natolin Park and Potocki Palace, became part of Wilanów instead.
-In 1996, it was partially divided into administrative neighbourhoods, governed by local elected councils.
-They were: Etap, Dąbrówka, Jeziorki, Prawdziwka, Pyry, and Wyczółki.
-In 1996, the district was divided into thirteen City Information System areas, including: Dąbrówka, Grabów, Warsaw, Jeziorki Północne, Jeziorki Południowe, Kabaty, Natolin, North Ursynów, Pyry, Skarpa Powsińska, Stary Imielin, Stary Służew, Ursynów-Centrum, and Wyczółki.
+In 1996, it was partially divided into administrative neighbourhoods, governed by local elected councils, including Etap, Dąbrówka, Jeziorki, Prawdziwka, Pyry, and Wyczółki.
+In 1996, the district was divided into thirteen City Information System areas, as part of a municipal standardised system of street signage.
 Their boundaries were slightly adjusted in 2000.
 On 27 October 2002, the municipality was restructured into the district of Ursynów.

-In 1992, at 3 Stokłosy Street, was opened the Vistula University, one of the oldest, and one of the leading private universities in Poland.
-In 1994, at 3 Rogozińskiego Street was also founded another private university, the Warsaw School of Advertising, which is the country's leading school in its field.
+In 1992, the Vistula University was opened at 3 Stokłosy Street, becoming one of the oldest and one of the leading private universities in Poland.
+In 1994, another private university, known as the Warsaw School of Advertising, was also founded at 3 Szolc-Rogozińskiego Street, becoming the country's leading school in its field.

-On 7 April 1995, in the area were opened five stations of the M1 line of Warsaw Metro rapid transit underground system.
-They were: Imielin, Kabaty, Natolin, Stokłosy, and Ursynów.
-To the south, next to the Kabaty Woods was also opened the motive power depot of the railway system, the Kabaty Technical and Parking Station.
+On 7 April 1995, five stations of the M1 line of Warsaw Metro rapid transit underground system. were opened in the area.
+This included Imielin, Kabaty, Natolin, Stokłosy, and Ursynów.
+To the south, next to the Kabaty Woods was also opened a motive power depot of the metro system, known as the Kabaty Technical and Parking Station.